logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/picker-view/does-picker-view-item-exist/_index.md

 weight: 5
 aliases:
     - /TA_Automation/Topics/bia_does_picker_view_item_exist.html
+keywords: "does picker view item exist, check whether specified item in component of picker view exist or not, verify whether or not specified item is found in component of picker view, check for existence of specific item in component of picker view"
 ---
-keyword: [does picker view item exist, check whether specified item in component of picker view exist or not, verify whether or not specified item is found in component of picker view, check for existence of specific item in component of picker view]
----

-# does picker view item exist

 ## Description